 Trainable Weapon Proficiency: Bludgeons

-Druids use the following chart for leveling up:
+Druids use the following chart for levelling up:

 - Add bonus Spirit gain from intellect bonuses if applicable